NicolaiHorlacher/vue-pdf-embed/README.md

 ### Resources

-The path to predefined CMaps should be specified to ensure correct rendering of documents containing non-Latin characters, as well as in case of CMap-related errors:
+The path to predefined CMaps should be provided to ensure correct rendering of documents with non-Latin characters and to avoid CMap-related errors:

 ```vue
 <VuePdfEmbed